-39. (1) A person ("A") who considers that another person ("B") has committed an act by which A's rights under this Ordinance are infringed in the circumstances set out in section 27, 28, 29 or 30 must, before making a complaint under section 41-

-- (a) within six weeks of the act occurring notify B in writing of the potential complaint, and - (b) inform B that, if the potential complaint is not resolved within one month of the notification to B, A may exercise their right to make a complaint under this Ordinance. - (2) A may not make a complaint under section 41 until the one month period referred to in subsection (1)(b) has elapsed.
+- 40. (1) A person ("A") who considers that another person ("B") has committed an act by which A's rights under this Ordinance are infringed in the circumstances set out in section 28, 29, 30 or 31 must, before making a complaint under section 42 - - (a) within six weeks of the act occurring notify B in writing of the potential complaint, and - (b) inform B that, if the potential complaint is not resolved within one month of the notification to B, A may exercise their right to make a complaint under this Ordinance. - (2) A may not make a complaint under section 42 until the one month period referred to in subsection (1)(b) has elapsed. - (3) For the avoidance of doubt, the application of this section is without prejudice to the application of sections 41 and 43.